 Among the non-surgical treatments your physician may recommend are exercise to strengthen the neck muscles, over-the-counter pain medicine like ibuprofen or acetaminophen, or modifying your daily activity to help relieve stress on the cervical vertebrae and spinal column.

-Here are a few other non-surgical treatments your doctor might suggest:
+Here are a few other non-surgical treatments your physician might suggest:

 - Epidural injections.
 The epidural space is where nerve roots are located along the spine.
 Anti-inflammatory drugs can be injected into the epidural space to help relieve nerves that might be inflamed or impinged by a bulging disc or other neck pain causes.